 HIV/AIDS remains one of the most significant global public health challenges and continues to threaten force readiness and military effectiveness.
 MHRP, part of the Walter Reed Army Institute of Research, helps protect the U.S. Military from HIV and improve global health by conducting research to develop an HIV vaccine, reduce new infections and advance strategies to induce long-term HIV remission.

-Soldier Health.
-World Health.
+Defense Health.
+Global Health.

 Beyond the staggering health and economic impacts, HIV/AIDS is a pernicious infectious disease that decreases quality of life, destabilizes communities and disrupts health systems.
 Addressing the threat of HIV to military and global populations is of critical concern to health diplomacy and international security, and a challenge that requires sustained commitment to research and developing effective scientific, clinical, political and social solutions.